 If you’ve been watching my Instagram, you’ve probably seen a couple of sneak peeks of the guest bedroom makeover.
 I moved towards a look that was out of my comfort zone.
 Right before teaming up with Decorist, I noticed I was obsessing over white and neutral spaces.
 Pinning them like I was on fire.
 Decorist hooked me up with Ashley Redmond, interior designer extraordinaire.
 I was psyched!
 Today I’m sharing my 7 tips on how to decorate a bedroom and a before and after reveal of the guest bedroom.
 Let’s dig in!

-7 Tips How To Decorate A Bedroom
+7 Tips on How To Create A Cozy Guest Bedroom

-Guest Room Decor Tip 1 – Choose A Calming Color Palette
+1. Choose A Calming Color Palette

 A bedroom is a place for rest, so I like to choose subtle colors.
-Vibrant bold colors are so fun, but if you’re building a sanctuary, stick to creams, lavender, subtle blues, and light sage greens.
+Vibrant, bold colors are so fun, but if you’re building a sanctuary, stick to creams, lavender, subtle blues, and light sage greens.

-There’s nothing quite like slipping under the covers into fancy soft yet crisp sheets.
+There’s nothing quite like slipping under the covers into fancy soft, yet crisp sheets.
 Do not skimp here.
-This is a hot guest room tip that Bobby Berk taught me.
+This is a hot cozy guest room tip that Bobby Berk taught me.
 There’s nothing like sleeping in your own bed, but if you can add a luxurious experience for your guest when they crawl into an unfamiliar bed, this is a memorable one.

-Guest Room Decor Tip 3 – Add A Seating Area
+3. Add A Seating Area

-Adding a small chair in a corner, even if it’s like the wooden chair below is a nice convenience for guests.
+Adding a small chair in a corner, even if it’s like the wooden chair below, is a nice convenience for guests.
 Another idea might be converting a closet into a reading nook.

 Before Decorist stepped in, my guest bedroom looked like this.
 A space that acted as a catch-all for the “stuff” I didn’t know what to do with.
-Oh, I have an extra chair, meh, I’ll throw it in the guest room.
+Oh, I have an extra chair; meh, I’ll throw it in the guest room.
 What do I do with this old duvet, meh, I’ll put it on the guest room bed.
-Miss Maus has a dresser that won’t fit in her bedroom until we move the rocking chair out of there, meh, put it in the guest room.
+Miss Maus has a dresser that won’t fit in her bedroom until we move the rocking chair out of there.
+Meh, put it in the guest room.
 That train of thought caused a train wreck of a room.

-You’re scrunching you’re nose, aren’t you?
+You’re scrunching your nose, aren’t you?
 Oh.
 Em.
 Gee.
 Clutch the pearls.
 I mean, ya, it’s bad.
 We can all agree on this.
 I don’t blame you.
 Are you covering your eyes and gasping in the horror of it?
 If you, seriously, that is somewhat dramatic, but I don’t blame you.
 I’m embarrassed to think this room was even in my home but a few months ago.
-It’s a space that is rarely used, and my thought was, what’s the point.
+It’s a space that is rarely used, and my thought was, what’s the point?
 However, when guests actually DO stay overnight, I silently die on the inside.
 It’s one of those rooms that almost everyone has.
 I’m just the same as you.

 Let’s think of this mood board as the foundation.
 After the general concept was chosen, Ashley moved on to the styling of the space.
 The fun stuff like pillows and bedding and vases and such.
-Now the bedroom makeover moved into Phase 2, and I was given a list of home decor to purchase.
+The bedroom makeover moved into Phase 2, and I was given a list of home decor to purchase.
 Let’s just say the delivery man gave me an eye roll on a daily basis for like 2 weeks.
 When the final piece arrived, I actually hugged him, and he looked as uncomfortable as a cat in a bathtub as he ran back to his truck.
 Apparently, he didn’t understand the gravity of what he was delivering…and it’s not like I could explain and ask him upstairs to my new beautiful bedroom.
 The hug was awkward enough.